MediBoss/Computer-Science-Networking-Essentials/README.md

-# Computer Science Networking Essentials For Software Engineers
+# Networking Essentials For Software Engineers
 A list of basic Networking concepts for Computer Science Majors (Me,specifically) to understand but not master.